efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-28-awaken-rainbow-dragon.md

 ### Duel Awards - Eternal Fame Awaits!

-Take screenshots, when the event is over the person with:
+Take screenshots (post in the Discord: #jesse-event), when the event is over the person with:
 - The 'best drop' will have their name posted here
 - Most UR/SR cards will have their name posted here
 - Most Prismatic drops will have their name posted here